 Rice

 Sake is a fermented alcoholic beverage made from rice.
-Clean and delicious water is needed to produce good rice.
-Surrounded by mountains, this region is dotted with numerous natural wetlands such as the Oze which have an abundance of clean and delicious water.
+To produce delicious sake rice, clean and delicious water is necessary.
+Surrounded by mountains and dotted with numerous natural wetlands, including Oze, the region has an abundance of clean, delicious water.

-We are brewing Sake with the rice made in Aizu and Minami-Aizu district.
+We brew Sake with the rice made in Aizu and Minami-Aizu district.
 Be located in the cool highlands, there is a large temperature difference throughout the day from summer to early autumn.
-It makes conditions ideal for rice cultivation.
-These conditions, along with the day-to-day efforts of local farmers who know the characteristics of the land, have resulted in the cultivation of good rice for Sake making.
+It is the ideal condition for rice cultivation.
+These good conditions and the day-to-day efforts of aizu-farmers who know well the characteristics of the land have resulted in the cultivation of good rice for sake making.

 Rice polishing by ourselves.